patr1c1a/automationExample-GoogleSearch/Readme.md

 # Automation example

+This was an assignment I worked on, where I was asked to automate a single test using the tools of my choosing.

 * Tools used: Selenium Webdriver (v.
 3.11), Cucumber (v.
 1.2.5), Java JDK (v.
 1.8), JUnit (4.12), Maven (v.
 3.2.5), Chromedriver (v.
 2.36.540470 for Windows).
 * Environment: IntelliJ IDEA Community 2017.3, Windows (v.
 10 - 64 bit), Chrome (v.
 65.0.3325.181).